wp-plugins/file-gallery/readme.txt

 == Screenshots ==

 1. File Gallery main box on editing screen
 2. Edit attachment data
 3. Copy all attachments from another post
 4. Deleting attachments that have copies
 5. Build a gallery by choosing media tags
 6. Settings page
 7. Post thumb and number of attachments as extras in this view
 8. Copying attachments from media library
 9. With "WPML Multilingual CMS" plugin istalled, you'll be able to copy all attachments from the original post to translated one in two clicks
+10. custom fields for attachments